fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Add-AzureADServicePrincipalPolicy.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -RefObjectId
-Specifies the object Id of the application.
+Specifies the object Id of the policy.

 ```yaml
 Type: String